-Landmannalaugar is a location in Iceland's Fjallabak Nature Reserve in the Highlands, known for its natural geothermal hot springs and surrounding landscape.
-It is at the edge of the Laugahraun lava field, which was formed by an eruption around 1477.
-The area offers various hiking trails, including the Laugavegur hiking trail, and is a popular spot for hiking, horse riding, and fishing.
-Geothermal hot springs are also present in the area and can be used for bathing.
-The Iceland Touring Association operates a mountain hut with accommodation for hikers.
-Families can enjoy playing hide-and-seek in the lava fields and take in the stunning beauty of the rhyolite fields.
-Icelandic horse riding and Arctic char fishing are also available in the area
+Landmannalaugar is a place in the Fjallabak Nature Reserve in the Highlands of Iceland, known for its natural geothermal hot springs and surrounding landscape.
+It is at the edge of Laugahraun lava field, which was formed in an eruption around the year 1477.
+The area offers hiking trails, including the Laugavegur hiking trail, and a mountain hut with sleeping bag accommodation.
+The landscape is characterized by its unique geological features, making it a great destination for nature lovers and hikers

 Plan your family visit to the Landmannalaugar with these blog insights 👇